Tamagotchi: Original Tamagotchi

 The original Tamagotchi was released on November 23, 1996, first in Japan and elsewhere in 1997.
-The device has an LCD display 8-bit (256 shades) grayscale graphics.
+The device has an 8-bit (256 shades) grayscale LCD.
 A second version named New Species Discovered! was released in February 1997 both in Japan and internationally.
 These are now officially named by Bandai as the 'Generation 1' and 'Generation 2', respectively.
-The two have some minor differences: Generation 1 features Mametchi as the top character and a 'left or right' minigame, while Generation 2 features the character Mimitchi and a number guessing minigame.
+The two have some minor differences: Generation 1 features Mametchi as the top character and the Character minigame, while Generation 2 features the character Mimitchi and the Number minigame.

 This first wave of Tamagotchi toys later also included other themed versions with altered gameplay and characters.
-Most were released in Japan only, but two were also released in America, namely the Tamagotchi Angel (in February 1998), which puts a twist to the regular premise as it features an angel that comes back to earth after death, and Tamagotchi Ocean (in August 1998) which is set underwater.
+Most were released in Japan only, but two were also released in the United States, namely the Tamagotchi Angel (in February 1998), which puts a twist to the regular premise as it features an angel that comes back to earth after death, and Tamagotchi Ocean (in August 1998) which is set underwater.
 The final Tamagotchi to be released was the Santa Claus-themed Santaclauchi in November 1998 in Japan.

 Bandai Namco re-released the Original Tamagotchi (both Gen 1 and Gen 2) on November 23, 2017, in Japan and other regions in 2018 as part of the toy's 20th anniversary.
 It is an exact replica of the original but comes in new colors.
 Since then, the company have continued to expand the Original Tamagotchi range with new colors and designs.
 In January 2025, Bandai Namco re-released the Tamagotchi Angel, which is now classified as the 'Generation 3' Original Tamagotchi.

 Also to celebrate the twentieth anniversary of the toy, Bandai released internationally a miniature version of the Gen 1 and 2 Tamagotchi in November 2017 that is approximately 40 percent smaller often referred to as Tamagotchi Mini.
 Miniature versions were already released before in Japan called 'Chibi Tamagotchi'.